muratk3n/thirdwave/en/README.md

 ---

 Progs probably did not like that outcome.
+Be comforted with the fact that voters dont know shit.

 "Californians overwhelmingly voted in favour of Prop 22, exempting app-based ride-hailing and delivery services from classifying drivers